 African cooking Brawn has many versions, This is Piet’s.

 Want to support our site from the UK?
 Maybe try a free Amazon Kindle subs and we’ll get a small comm at no extra cost to you.
 Remember to cancel if you don’t want to keep it so you don’t get charged

 Brawn is a high protein food that was very popular during the war years because it was affordable.
 It remained a firm favourite for many people long after their circumstances improved.

 There are many different ways to make and season brawn, Ernie shares his friend Piet’s recipe.

 2 pork hocks and 1 trotter = about 2kg

 Optional curry powder

 Put all the ingredients in the pressure cooker ’til boils loose 2 – 3 hours.

 Pour into bread tins and allow to set overnight.

-Want to support our site from the USA?
-Grab a free trial and we’ll get a small comm.
-Don’t forget to cancel to avoid being charged if you dont love it.
+From the USA?
+Grab a free trial.
+Don’t forget to cancel to avoid being charged if you don’t love it.